 ERM undertook consultations/ meetings with identified stakeholders during the course of the site visit.
 The intensive deliberations provided a platform for two-way communication between the team of consultants and the stakeholder groups.
 This in turn helped in developing an understanding of the perceptions of stakeholders with regards to the project and also allowed for a means of recording their feedback.
-The key points discussed with each of these stakeholders are provided in the below table.
+The key points discussed with each of these stakeholders are provided below.